Assistant Professor - Social Work

 Brief Description of Duties and Responsibilities

-The Department of Social Work at Southern Connecticut State University seeks applicants to collaborate with a variety of stakeholders including undergraduate and graduate students as well as social workers and other professionals to engage in teaching, scholarly activity, and service to local, national, and international communities impacted by social injustices.
-Potential applicants will educate BSW, MSW, and DSW students in the use of anti-oppressive practices with diverse populations as they prepare bachelor’s level students for entry level professional social work positions and for advancement to graduate social work education, prepare master’s level graduates for professional social work positions, and prepare doctoral-level social workers for advanced clinical practice, university teaching, or management positions after graduation.
+The Department of Social Work at Southern Connecticut State University seeks applicants to collaborate with a variety of stakeholders including undergraduate and graduate students, social workers and other professionals to engage in teaching, scholarly activity, and service to local, national and international communities impacted by social injustices.
+Potential applicants will educate BSW, MSW, and/or DSW students in the use of anti-oppressive practices with diverse populations as they prepare bachelor’s level students for entry level professional social work positions and for advancement to graduate social work education, prepare master’s level graduates for professional social work positions, and prepare doctoral-level social workers for university teaching or management positions after graduation.

-The Department of Social Work seeks to fill a full time, visiting faculty member to begin August 2023.
-The position has the opportunity for up to two additional years of renewal and candidates may be eligible for future open tenure track positions.
+The Department of Social Work seeks to fill a full time, tenure track position to begin August 2026.
 Primary responsibilities will be teaching across the undergraduate and graduate programs; active engagement in scholarly activity; department and university service; professional activity; community engagement; and student advisement.
+Particular course needs include advanced clinical practice, doctoral-level research, online and hybrid modalities across courses.
+This is not a remote position.

 Required Qualifications